 – Fire Rescue Victoria (formally Metropolitan Fire Brgiade);

 The Metropolitan Mobile Radio system was a DIGITAL trunked radio system set up by MOTOROLA for BEST for the emergency services in the metropolitan area to use.

 Motorola won the MMR contract and implemented an APCO-25 (ASTRO) system.

 When was the MMR introduced?

 The MMR system began installation in 2004 and was expected to be up and running in time for the Commonwealth Games (15-26 March 2006).
-VICPOL and the MFB were on the system in time for the games with MAS not moving onto the system until after the games.
+VICPOL and the then MFB, now FRV, were on the system in time for the games with MAS not moving onto the system until after the games.
 The network ran in conjunction with each agencies old UHF legacy systems via way of a patch between the new and old network in event of failure.